 Service groups provide a semantic connection across the data in uploads when looking for incidents.

-Batch uploads manage the overall phases of uploading and processing data in related logs, for example monitoring if a batch is completed, how many lines of data have been ingested so far, the time taken, and so forth.
+Batch uploads manage the overall phases of uploading and processing data in related logs, for example monitoring if a batch is completed, how many lines of data have been ingested for, the time taken, and so forth.

 Batch uploads are integrated into the